pharo-project/pharo-website/site/success/ApptiveGrid.md

+{
-title: ApptiveGrid - Digitize and Automatize Business Processes
+"title" : "ApptiveGrid - Digitize and Automatize Business Processes", "layout" : "blogpost",
-layout: blogpost
-publishDate: "2024-02-26"
+"publishDate" : "2024-02-26"
+}

 ApptiveGrid is a SaaS tool to digitize and automatize business processes.